rokcej/video-anamorphosis/README.md

 | 1            | [**Debug mode**] Move camera to projector view           |
 | 2            | [**Debug mode**] Move camera to observer view            |
 | Esc          | Exit                                                     |

+## How to use

+1. Install dependencies
+2. Connect an Xbox One Kinect and a projector (set as secondary monitor) to your computer
+3. Adjust the following parameters at the top of the `main.cpp` as necessary:
+	* Anamorphic angle, radius and field of view
+	* Image and video file paths
+	* Projector resolution and field of view
+4. Compile and run
+5. Use calibration mode to align kinect and projector
+6. Done!